BZIvanov/Learning-DesignPatterns-DataStructureAndAlgorithms-OOP/domain-driven-design/cqrs.md

 ## More on CQRS

-- command - Alter state.
-Doesnt return data.
+- command - Alter/modify state (it does something).
+Doesnt return data/value.
 From CRUD operations command includes CUD operations.
-- query - Doesnt alter state.
-Returns data.
+- query - Doesnt alter/modify state (it answers a question).
+Returns data/value.
 From CRUD operations query includes R operations.